Frequently Asked Questions

 - Using newer technologies which are quicker than older For example: using genetic technologies which meant developers could start work as soon as the virus genome was released in January 2020.

-- Being able test the safety and effectiveness of potential vaccines more quickly in clinical This was able to happenbecause of how widespread COVID-19 is in parts of the world.
+- Being able to test the safety and effectiveness of potential vaccines more quickly in clinical trials.
+This was able to happen because of how widespread COVID-19 is in parts of the world.
 As there is so much disease in so many countries, researchers were able to see the difference between those who got a vaccine and those who didn’t during trials.
 With less common diseases this can take longer because people aren’t exposed to the disease as much.

 When can we get the vaccine?

 The Australian government released its plan for how to make COVID-19 vaccination available for all Australians on January 7th 2021.
 You can read it here.
-The first doses are planned to be given in mid to late February, and will be for those most at risk of COVID-19 including front-line hospital workers and people living and working in residential care facilities for the elderly and disabled.
-After this, the vaccination roll-out will be available to other priority groups including Aboriginal and Torres Strait Islander people over the age of 50.
+The first doses were given in February to those most at risk of COVID-19 including front-line hospital workers and people living and working in residential care facilities for the elderly and disabled.
+Since March, COVID-19 vaccines have been available to other priority groups including Aboriginal and Torres Strait Islander people over the age of 16.

 Where can we get the vaccine?